Side-blotched lizard: Sex

 This is called the rock paper scissors effect, borrowed from the name of the playground game, because the outcome of the mating success shows that one morph of the lizard takes advantage over another but not over the third.

+In 1996, herpetologists Sinervo and Lively published a mathematical model of the three-part male lizard game.
+At the time, they assumed that the three color morphs reflected three different genotypes.
+After years of piecing together a side-blotched lizard genome and the spread of more accurate methods of genetic analysis in 2012, a team led by Lively and biologist Ammon Corl finally found that the three color morphs come from just two alleles, O and B: The orange from the recessive homozygous OO genotype and both blue and yellow from the OB and BB genotypes.
+Yellow morph males can change to blue males, but they cannot later change back.

 The orange and blue-throated males can sometimes be seen approaching a human "intruder".
 One speculation is that he could be giving the female(s) a chance to escape, but whether he is defending the female has not been documented.
 Another speculation is that he is highly motivated to engage whenever he sees movement on his territory, which he may be interpreting as a possible intruding male, or another female.

+The blue female morphs behave similar to yellow female morphs instead of orange female morphs.

 Systematics

 The systematics and phylogeny of the side-blotched lizards is very confusing, with many local forms and morphs having been described as full species.
 Following the 1997 review of Upton and Murphy, which included new data from mtDNA cytochrome b and ATPase 6 sequences, the following species can be recognized pending further research: